-The following structural result on toroidal graphs without $4$-cycles can be derived from the proof of Theorem 1.9 in \cite{MR3233411}.
-For completeness and readable, we present a proof in \autoref{sec:ML}. \begin{restatable}[Choi and Zhang \cite{MR3233411}] {theorem}{MLTWO} If $G$ is a connected toroidal graph without $4$-cycles, then $G$ has minimum degree at most three or $G$ contains a $\kappa$-cap-subgraph for some $\kappa \geq 5$. \end{restatable}
+The subsequent structural conclusion can be derived from the proof of Theorem 1.9 in \cite{MR3233411}.
+For the sake of completeness and readability, we present a self-contained proof in \cref{sec:ML}. \begin{restatable}[Choi and Zhang \cite{MR3233411}] {theorem}{MLTWO} If $G$ is a connected toroidal graph without $4$-cycles, then either $G$ has minimum degree at most $3$, or $G$ contains a $k$-cap-subgraph for some $k \geq 5$. \end{restatable}